The Two Sneaky Reasons Great Employees Become Unmotivated

 2) some goals to work toward

 The second point can be thornier to deal with.
 Establishing a goal is critical to feeling motivated to perform.
 At the same time, any old goal just won’t do.
 Goals should excite and inspire your employees to feel a sense of challenge.
-One of the best ways to get employees on board is to solicit their opinions on new initiatives or projects.
-Feeling like they have a say in the decision-making process makes employees feel much more invested in the outcome.
+One of the best ways to get employees on board is to solicit their opinions on new initiatives or projects and even finding ways to incorporate employees’ personal growth goals into the mix.
+Feeling like they have a say and a personal stake in the decision-making process makes employees feel much more invested in the outcome.

 Another great way to increase the feeling of being challenged is to gamify your workplace.
 Gamification involves the creation of an incentive structure to encourage your employees to achieve.
 About 72% of employees say that gamification makes them work harder.
 The great thing about gamification is that it can be applied to nearly any aspect of your business and it doesn’t have to be complicated or complex.
 For example, Lawley Insurance ran a two-week contest to improve its sales pipelines, rewarding employees for updating close dates, logging prospect contact attempts, and entering new opportunities.
 In 2 weeks, employees logged more Salesforce activity than in the prior 7 months combined.

 2. Disconnect between the Company’s Beliefs and Actions

 The other major reason employees become unmotivated is that they either no longer believe in the company’s mission, or find that there is a disconnect between what the company says it values, and the actions they take that demonstrate the contrary.